groboclown/builder.dart/README.md

 * *DartAnalyzer* - runs the dartanalyzer tool over a set of Dart files.
 * *UnitTests* - runs the Dart unit tests in a file.
+* *Dart2JS* - runs the Dart2js tool over a set of Dart files.

 These are specific to declarative styles: